morrownr/8814au/README.md

 - Power saving control
 - VHT control (allows 80 MHz channel width in AP mode)

+FAQ:

+Question: Does this driver support WPA3?

-Note: WPA3 does not work.
+Answer: No. Note: WPA3 does not work.
 If you need a comparable adapter that does support WPA3, I suggest an Alfa AWUS036ACM (mt7612u chipset) or a Alfa AWUS036ACHM (mt7610u chipset).
 You can get more information and links to these adapters at the following site:

 https://github.com/morrownr/USB-WiFi

+Question: What interface combination does this driver support?

-Note: Realtek out-of-kernel drivers, including this driver, do not support interface combinations.
+Answer: None.
+Realtek out-of-kernel drivers, including this driver, do not support interface combinations.
 If you need support for interface combinations, I suggest adapters based on the Mediatek mt7612u and mt7610u chipsets.
 You can get more information and links at the following site:

 https://github.com/morrownr/USB-WiFi

+Question: What is wrong with monitor mode?

+Answer: I wish I could figure that out.
+If you would like work on it, please do so.
+Help is appreciated.

-Overall thoughts: This driver works good in managed (client) mode but there are some issues with master (AP) and monitor modes.
+Overall thoughts: This driver works good in managed mode but there are some issues with monitor mode.
 What we need is a modernized update to the source and only Realtek can provide that.
 There is only so much that I and others can do to make this driver better.
-If you need an adapter that works very well in master and/or monitor modes, I suggest adapters based on the mt7612u, mt7610u and rtl8812au chipsets with priority given the the Mediatek (mt) chipsets since the drivers for those chipsets are in the Linux kernel and are standards compliant and are well maintained.
+If you need an adapter that works very well in monitor mode, I suggest adapters based on the mt7612u, mt7610u and rtl8812au chipsets with priority given the the Mediatek (mt) chipsets since the drivers for those chipsets are in the Linux kernel and are standards compliant and are well maintained.

 ### Compatible CPUs